piclas-framework/piclas/docs/documentation/userguide/features-and-models/drift-diffusion.md

-Coupling these two equations with the Poisson equation results in the following form:
+Coupling these two equations with the Poisson equation results in the following form[2]:

 $$
 \frac{\partial E}{\partial x} = -\varepsilon_0 e n_{\text{ion}} \tag{3}